 The boutique setting and diversity of product means taking care of your eyes will always be a fresh and interesting experience.
 Sports glasses, popular with motorcyclists and athletes are a specialty, as is Eye Etiquette’s family focus with a children’s play area, tot-friendly testing and glasses designed for the younger set.
 In every way, Carolin Roussel has created an environment where visitors can feel relaxed and at home when the time comes to take a serious look at their eye health or select new eyewear.
 Carolin believes that all customers deserve the highest quality of care and respect.

 “I am very enthusiastic to be able to dedicate my service to you and your future eyewear needs.”

 Dr. Leekha received his Doctor of Optometry degree from the State University of New York in Manhattan in 2001.
 He continued his optometric training through externships in Bronx, New York and Miami, Florida.
-During this time Dr. Leekha developed special interests in psychology and eye care as well as developmental and pediatric vision.
+During this time Dr. Leekha developed special interests in psychology and eye care as well as developmental and paediatric vision.
 He has undergraduate degrees in Chemistry and Film Studies from Queens University, making him well rounded in his training and very approachable.